eclipse-tractusx/ssi-credential-issuer/docs/architecture/Security_Assessment.md

 * The issuer stores the signed credentials in the database for holders to download their own credentials at any time.
   * Unsigned credentials are stored to be compared with signed credentials before providing them to holders
 * The signing of credentials is done externally, in the "Issuer Wallet".
 This application does not hold its own private signing key.
-* The issuers DID document is created by Issuer Wallet and published by the Portal itself, not the SSI Credential Issuer application.
+* The issuer’s DID document is created by Issuer Wallet and published by the Portal itself, not the SSI Credential Issuer application.
 * The "Credential Service" can be used by a 3rd party (e.g., certificate holder) to retrieve the status of credential issuance.
 The "Issuer Service" is used as a starting point for requesting the issuance of a credential.
 * Credentials of technical users are encrypted
 * All actions are logged within the Issuer DB.